 After writing books, magazine articles, and reviews about horology on my global website, I decided to create my own unique timepiece.
 However, unless you are creating a generic style watch with an engraved logo, the process isn’t all that straightforward.
 Fortunately, a friend who is a renowned jet engineer named Frank Heydrich offered to assist me.
 As well as working in the aerospace domain, Frank is also an accomplished watchmaker.
-All his luxury timepieces are bespoke and his USP (unique selling point) is the meticulously handcrafted meteorite dials.
+All his luxury watches are bespoke and his USP (unique selling point) is the meticulously handcrafted meteorite dials.

 Meteorite and Watchmaking